 Website address: www.unive.it/pise-en - Italian version: www.unive.it/pise

 This Bachelor's degree programme entirely offered in English offers a flexible, international and multidisciplinary education enabling you to analyze and interpret social, political and economic phenomena with a multi-disciplinary approach and at various levels: through logical-philosophical foundations, through familiarity with international reality and the cultures of various countries and through the instruments of economic sciences for the analysis of a macroeconomic context, market behaviours and of economic factors.
 The course aims to equip students with a flexible education both international and multidisciplinary based on a general vision of the problems of a globalized world with defined geo-political areas.

 Read The Floor to Students: the programmes told by those who attended them.

 PISE is an interdisciplinary programme that combines elements of three distinct subject areas providing a critical perspective while situating them in the broader social science context.
-By choosing the appropriate courses, students can then continue on to the relevant Master degrees in Philosophy, International Relations and Economics and Finance offered by Ca’ Foscari since they will have accumulated enough credits to gain access to each of them.
+By choosing the appropriate courses, students can then continue on to the relevant Master degrees in Philosophy, International Relations, Global Development and Entrepreneurship and Economics and Finance offered by Ca’ Foscari since they will have accumulated enough credits to gain access to each of them.

 Taught entirely in English, PISE was patterned after the Oxford Philosophy, Politics and Economics (PPE) programme, which was first offered at the prestigious British University in the 1920s.